 - 3 cemeteries: Woodlawn (Saskatoon); Lumsden, SK; Regina (city)

 - 1 bottle of mosquito repellant

 - 2 cameras

 - average time spent per visit: 2 hours

 - average time spent successfully locating a marker: 1 marker/hr

 Conclusion: even if you’ve got all the tools – map, app, plot ID, good weather, smartphone, spreadsheet – it still takes a heckuva long time to fill a cemetery request.

 Finally, did you know I’m running my first ever genealogy contest?
 I’m looking for a Saskatchewan family to research for my summer project.
-Check out the details here.
+Check out the details here (link removed).